davidsferreira02/lbaw2373/README.md

 ## Installing Docker and Docker Compose

 Firstly, you'll need to have __Docker__ and __Docker Compose__ installed on your PC.
-The official instructions are in [Install Docker](https://docs.docker.com/install/) and in [Install Docker Compose](https://docs.docker.com/compose/install/#install-compose):
+The official instructions are in [Install Docker](https://docs.docker.com/install/) and in [Install Docker Compose](https://docs.docker.com/compose/install/#install-compose).
+It resumes to executing the commands:

     # install docker-ce
     sudo apt-get update